kkestell/kestell.org/src/content/projects/djinn.md

 draft: false
 ---

-Djinn downloads music from [Soulseek](https://www.slsknet.org/) and tags it with data from [MusicBrainz](https://musicbrainz.org/).
+Djinn downloads music using [Soulseek](https://www.slsknet.org/), with metadata from [MusicBrainz](https://musicbrainz.org/) and [Last.fm](https://www.last.fm/).
 Djinn can download a single release, or an artist's entire discography.

 ## Features